toowee-le/weather-journal-app/README.md

 ## Features
 * Search for the current weather by city name
-* Submit a journal entry which displays with the current weather including: date, location and temperature
+* Submit a journal entry which displays to display on the adjacent notepad with the current weather including: date, location and temperature
 * Journal entry saved in an object on the local Express server (server.js)